thereexist/ICBP-2023/README.md

 Thank you for entering my GitHub.

-You can watch my presentation video soon.
-(I will upload my video soon.)
+You can watch my presentation [here] (https://youtu.be/i1DXQelzODg)

-I plan to keep my video open Monday (Aug 14) through Sunday (Aug 20).
+I plan to keep my video open until August 20.

 ## Information